 An issuing bank and an acquiring bank are some of the required parties to make payments.
 It is important for merchants to understand what responsibilities each of the parties has, how they get involved in the payment process, and what the difference between these two notions is.

-To accept payment by card, one needs a terminal.
+To accept card payments, a business needs a terminal.
 Stationary POS terminals are found in any store, but there are also portable readers that are connected to a smartphone or tablet.
 So, we dedicate this article to mPOS meaning and related issues.

 Business goes digital more actively these days.
 Its two main pillars are electronic and mobile trade transactions.
 Let us tell you more about them.